Generating and processing optical waveforms using spectral singularities: Waveform generation by a laser at threshold

-Here we treat theoretically a laser exactly at threshold (with the ideal linear transfer function prior to saturation) and calculate the saturation time to determine the upper time limit on linear functioning.
-We focus on the specific class of waveforms relevant to enhanced absorption/capture of waves; hence we are initially interested in an approximately square (constant amplitude) input pulse, which can be processed to generate the desired waveform.
+Here we treat theoretically a laser exactly at threshold (with the ideal linear transfer function prior to saturation) to generate waveforms with \emph{optical modulation frequencies}.
+We calculate the saturation time to determine the upper time limit on linear functioning.
+We consider an approximately square (constant amplitude) input pulse, which can be processed to generate the desired waveform.
 We will discuss ways to generate such pulses after presenting the results assuming such pulses are available.